mertcan79/NewMind/README.md

 ### The Class Imbalance Challenge

-The biggest hurdle in this project was dealing with severely imbalanced data.
+The biggest challenge in this project was dealing with severely imbalanced data.
 The dataset contained 89% Evidence and Claim opinions, but only 11% Counterclaim and Rebuttal opinions - roughly a 10:1 split.

-When we first trained the model using standard methods, it achieved 80% accuracy but had a critical flaw: it only predicted the majority classes.
+When I first trained the model using standard methods, it achieved 80% accuracy but had a critical flaw: it only predicted the majority classes.
 The model essentially ignored Counterclaim and Rebuttal entirely, resulting in 0% F1 scores for these minority classes.
 While 80% accuracy looked good on paper, the model was practically useless for real classification.

-**How we fixed it:**
+**How I fixed it:**

-We implemented three strategies to force the model to learn all classes:
+I implemented three strategies to force the model to learn all classes:
-1. Weighted loss function - We penalized errors on minority classes 10,000x more heavily than errors on majority classes
+1. Iighted loss function - I penalized errors on minority classes 10,000x more heavily than errors on majority classes
-2. Weighted random sampling - During training, we artificially balanced the batches so the model saw all classes equally
+2. Iighted random sampling - During training, I artificially balanced the batches so the model saw all classes equally
-3. Macro F1 optimization - We optimized for equal performance across all classes rather than overall accuracy
+3. Macro F1 optimization - I optimized for equal performance across all classes rather than overall accuracy

 The result: 86.6% accuracy with all four classes properly predicted.
 The minority classes (Counterclaim and Rebuttal) now achieve 80% and 61% F1 scores respectively, despite representing only 6.5% and 4.3% of the training data.